wcheung8/IDeMe-Net/README.md

 # Image Deformation Meta-Networks for One-Shot Learning

+## Things to change before running:
+0. miniimagenet.py
+	# To do 1: Change the paths below to the train/val/test csv files respectively.

+1. softRandom.py
+	Nothing to change

+2. oneShotBaseCls.py
+	Nothing to change

+3. classification.py
+	# To do 1: Change the directory below to the folder where you save miniImagenet pickle files

+4. onlyBasetwoLoss.py
+	# To do 1: Change the directory below to the folder where you save miniImagenet pickle files

 A PyTorch implementation of "Image Deformation Meta-Networks for One-Shot Learning"(CVPR 2019 Oral).

 > [**Image Deformation Meta-Networks for One-Shot Learning**](<https://arxiv.org/abs/1905.11641>),